Epsilon Coronae Borealis

-Epsilon Coronae Borealis, Latinized from ε Coronae Borealis, is a multiple star system in the constellation Corona Borealis located around 230 light-years from the Solar System.
-It shines with a combined apparent magnitude of 4.13, meaning it is visible to the unaided eye in all night skies except those brightly lit in inner city locations.
+Epsilon Coronae Borealis is a binary star system in the northern constellation of Corona Borealis.
+Its name is a Bayer designation that is Latinized from ε Coronae Borealis, and abbreviated Epsilon CrB or ε CrB.
+This system shines with a combined apparent magnitude of 4.13, meaning it is visible to the unaided eye in all night skies except those brightly lit in inner city locations.
+Based on parallax measurements, it is located at a distance of around 242 ly light-years from the Sun.
+The system is drifting closer with a line of sight velocity component of −32 km/s.

-This star has a stellar spectrum matching the class K2III, which indicate it is a giant star that exhausted its hydrogen supply at its core and evolved.
-Being 40% more massive than the Sun and 3.2 billion years old, it expanded to over 20 times the Sun's size and cooled to an effective temperature of ±4408 K. That is, Epsilon Coronae Borealis's diameter is about one-quarter of Mercury's orbit.
-The star radiates with 160 times the Sun's luminosity.
+The primary component has a spectrum matching the stellar classification K2III, which suggests it is a giant star that exhausted its hydrogen supply at its core and evolved off the main sequence.
+Being 70% more massive than the Sun and 1.6 billion years old, it expanded to nearly 24 times the Sun's size and cooled to an effective temperature of ±4408 K. That is, Epsilon Coronae Borealis's diameter is about one-quarter of Mercury's orbit.
+The star radiates with 194 times the Sun's luminosity.

-Epsilon Coronae Borealis B is a companion star thought to be an orange dwarf of spectral types K3V to K9V that orbits at a distance of 135 astronomical units, completing one orbit every 900 years.
+Epsilon Coronae Borealis B is a companion star thought to be an orange dwarf of spectral type in the range K3V to K9V that orbits at a distance of 135 astronomical units, completing one orbit every 900 years.

-A faint (magnitude 11.5) star, 1.5 arc minutes away, has been called Epsilon Coronae Borealis C although it is only close by line of sight and is unrelated to the system.
+A faint (magnitude 11.5) star, at an angular separation of 1.5 arcminute, is designated Epsilon Coronae Borealis C, although it is only close by line of sight and is unrelated to the system.

 Epsilon Coronae Borealis lies one degree north of (and is used as a guide for) the variable T Coronae Borealis.

 Planetary system

 The ε CrB star system's radial velocity was observed over seven years from January 2005 to January 2012, during which time a 'wobble' with a period of around 418 days was recorded.
-This has been calculated to be a planet around 6.7 times as massive as Jupiter orbiting at a distance of 1.3 astronomical units with an eccentricity of 0.11.
+This is inferred to be due to an orbiting exoplanetary companion, calculated as at least 6.7 times as massive as Jupiter orbiting at a distance of 1.3 astronomical units with an eccentricity of 0.11.